Intervals

 Ordering

-Intervals can be ordered:
+Intervals can be ordered as follows:

-• if a- < b+ then a < b
+• If a- < b+ then a < b.

-• if a- == b+ then
+• If a- == b+, then:

-• if a+ < b+ then a < b
+• If a+ < b+, then a < b.

-• if a+ == b+ then a == b
+• If a+ == b+, then a == b.

-• else a > b
+• Otherwise, a > b.

-• else a > b
+• Otherwise, a > b.

 val a = Interval.closed(0, 10) // [0, 10]